Best Free DVD Decoders for Windows XP/8/10/11: Fix DVD Playback Errors

 Pros:

-- Provides officially licensed Dolby Digital audio support.
+- Officially licensed Dolby Digital audio decoding included.

-- Seamless integration with Windows Media Center Edition.
+- Integrates directly with Windows Media Center Edition on XP-era all-in-one PCs.

 Cons: